lbwomenintech/get-involved/README.md

     - Collaborate with Event Coordinator on existing event with partner/sponsor
     - Share future event ideas from feedback in regular meeting

-- Social Media Manager
-    - Promote event and post on social media daily
-    - Instagram and Twitter daily
-    - LinkedIn once a week
-    - Manage a backlog of content
-    - Coordinate Blog Post once a week

 - Executive Administrator
     - Maintain email and social media messengers
     - Maintain meeting minutes